 Why Animal Hair Matters

-We don’t really know when hair evolved, because it is rare in the fossil record.
-But zoologists do think that hair coincides with the evolution of warmbloodedness or “endothermy”, the ability to produce our own body heat, because hair is a very good insulator.
+We don’t know when hair evolved, because it is rare in the fossil record.
+But zoologists do think that hair coincides with the evolution of warm-bloodedness or “endothermy”, the ability to produce our own body heat, because hair is a good insulator.
 If you spend a lot of metabolic energy producing body heat, it is most efficient to retain it rather than lose it to the environment around you.

 The Amazing Arctic Fox Hair

 Unsurprisingly, arctic animals have a lot of hair for insulation against the cold.
-For example, zoologists have estimated that the Arctic fox has tens of thousands of hairs per square inch; that’s a lot more than we have!
+For example, zoologists have estimated that the Arctic fox has tens of thousands of hairs per square inch; that’s a lot more than humans have!
 With a deep underfur and plentiful guard hairs on the outside, the small, nonmigratory Arctic fox may be the best-adapted of all Arctic creatures for cold temperatures down to forty-below-zero or lower.

 Animal Hair Markings